Big Ten Daily: Minnesota QB Tanner Morgan's Father Dies Following Battle With Cancer

 Michigan football's 2022 recruiting class is currently ranked 10th in the country and third in the Big Ten.
 Pollard is the program's 16th commitment.

-- PFF RANKS PURDUE QUARTERBACKS: Purdue quarterbacks Aidan O'Connell and Jack Plummer each played three games for the Boilermakers in 2020.
-Pro Football Focus ranked them 60th in the country out of all 130 Football Bowl Subdivision starting quarterbacks.
+- PFF RANKS MICHAEL PENIX JR.: Indiana quarterback Michael Penix Jr. has been one of the top signal-callers in the country when he's healthy.
+Pro Football Focus ranked him fifth in the country out of all 130 Football Bowl Subdivision starting quarterbacks, good for No. 1 in the Big Ten.
 CLICK HERE

-- PURDUE BASKETBALL HIRES BRADEN WELSH: Braden Welsh was named the Purdue basketball program's strength and conditioning coach on Tuesday.
-He spent the last two seasons at Temple following a sting with IMG Academy.
+- INDIANA PITCHERS DRAFTED TO THE MLB: Three more Indiana pitchers – Gabe Bierman, Tommy Sommer and Matt Litwicki – got drafted by major-league teams on Tuesday night, giving the Hoosiers four picks in the first 10 rounds.
+McCade Brown was chosen earlier in the day.
 CLICK HERE

-- CANADA WINS BRONZE MEDAL AT FIBA U19 BASKETBALL WORLD CUP: Purdue center Zach Edey was one of four Canada players to score in double figures in a 101-92 victory over Serbia.
-He recorded his sixth double-double of the FIBA U19 Basketball World Cup to help the team earn its second-ever podium appearance.
+- FAVORITE GAMES, NUMBER 4: Indiana had beaten Michigan only once in 40 tries, but that all changed in November when the Hoosiers pushed them all over the Memorial Stadium field and won 38-21 for their third straight victory to start the season.
 CLICK HERE